kbnopro/gmail-wrapper/README.md

 This is my boilerplate using T3 Stack.

-This repository contains heavily personal configurations and preferences.
+This repository contains heavily opinionated configurations and preferences.

 ## Create T3 App